letter blocks that spell "Artificial Intelligence"

 First off, relax.
 Take a deep breath and find your calm.
 Yes, AI feels like it’s big and scary and out to take over everything.
 But if you give us just a few minutes of your time, we’ll help you cut through the fog of buzzwords to keep your workplace drama-free and protect your bottom line.

-Here’s what you actually need to know about AI (minus the confusing legalese).
+Here’s what you actually need to know about AI for your workforce (minus the confusing legalese).

 AI: Your Tool, Not Your Overlord